 - Lost Forever: While other characters can suffer this fate, Lorenz characters can be really prone to this due to the difficulty of their recruitment method.
 Miss out on one step, and say goodbye to the prospects of them existing within your ranks.

-- Mighty Glacier: Tend to be slow armored classes, and even when they're not in those types of classes, their stat spread often tends towards power and defense.
+- Mighty Glacier: The ones appearing up to Path of Radiance tend to be slow armored classes, and even when they're not in those types of classes, their stat spread often tends towards power and defense.
+The ones appearing afterward have more mixed statlines, but Xander still qualifies.

 - My Country, Right or Wrong: This is a common trait for many characters of this archetype, though unlike Camus type characters, they're always recruited in the end.